Emperor of China: Power

 Unlike Japanese emperors whom all belonged to a single dynasty, which could not be deposed through a change in the Mandate of Heaven due to being traditionally descended from Shinto goddess Amaterasu, Chinese dynasties could be deposed.
-Though Chinese emperors often developed imperial cults and personal cults around themselves, they seldom claimed divine descent, for example Hongwu of Ming was born into a peasant family prior to seizing the throne.
+Though Chinese emperors often developed imperial cults and fostered a cult of personality around themselves, they seldom claimed divine descent, for example Hongwu of Ming was born into a peasant family prior to seizing the throne.

 The emperor's position, unless deposed in a rebellion, was always hereditary, usually by agnatic primogeniture.
 As a result, many emperors ascended the throne while still children.
 During minority reigns, the Empress Dowager, the emperor's mother, would usually possess significant political power, along with the male members of her birth family.
 In fact, the vast majority of female rulers throughout Chinese Imperial history came to power by ruling as regents on behalf of their sons; prominent examples include Empress Lü Zhi of the Han, as well as the empress dowagers Cixi and Ci'an during the Qing, who for a time ruled jointly as co-regents.
 Where Empresses Dowager were too weak to assume power, or her family too strongly opposed, court officials often seized control.
 Court eunuchs had a significant role in the power structure, as emperors often relied on a few of them as confidants, which gave them access to many court documents.
 In a few places, eunuchs wielded vast power; one of the most powerful eunuchs in Chinese history was Wei Zhongxian during the Ming.
 Occasionally, other nobles seized power as regents.

 The actual area ruled by the emperor of China varied from dynasty to dynasty.
 In some cases, such as during the Southern Song dynasty, political power in East Asia was effectively split among several governments; nonetheless, the political fiction that there was but one ruler was maintained.